Articles

 Section 5.
 Termination

 Any Chapter member may be terminated from Chapter membership by the Chapter Board of Directors upon the affirmative vote of two-thirds (2/3) of the entire Chapter Board of Directors then in office whenever, in the Board’s judgment, the best interests of APIC and the Chapter would be served thereby.
-The member for whom termination is being considered shall be given notice of the meeting at which a decision for termination is to be considered, and shall be given an opportunity to be heard prior to the Chapter Board’s final decision.
+The member for whom termination is being considered shall be given notice of the meeting at which a decision for termination is to be considered and shall be given an opportunity to be heard prior to the Chapter Board’s final decision.
 The Chapter Board of Directors may provide for subsequent reinstatement of members terminated in this manner.

-MEETINGS OF THE MEMBERSHIP
+ARTICLE V: MEETINGS OF THE MEMBERSHIP

 Section 1.
 Annual Meetings

 The Chapter shall hold an annual meeting of its members once each fiscal year.
 The annual meeting of the Chapter shall be held at such time as directed by the Board of Directors.
-Proposed bylaws revisions shall be voted on by the Voting Members during this annual meeting.
+The proposed bylaws revisions shall be voted on by the Voting Members during this annual meeting.
 Voting Members shall be provided with at least 10 days’ notice prior to the meeting.

 Section 2.
 Special Meetings